apostrophecms/sanitize-html/README.md

 #### Escape the disallowed tag and all its children even for allowed tags.

-if you set `disallowedTagsMode` to `recursiveEscape`, disallowed tag and its children will be escaped even for allowed tags
+if you set `disallowedTagsMode` to `recursiveEscape`, disallowed tags and their children will be escaped even for allowed tags:

 ```js
 disallowedTagsMode: `recursiveEscape`